-The Inspiration Forum LAB is an interdisciplinary research program designed to provide a space where artists and scientists can meet and work together on creating research-based multimedia art projects.
-The aim is to combine the scientific and artistic language to find ways of expression that could communicate to audiences beyond the boundaries of each of these two worlds.
+The Inspiration Forum Lab is an interdisciplinary research program designed to provide a space where artists and scientists can meet and work together on creating collaborative research-based art projects.
+The aim is to combine the languages of science and art to find forms of expression that can communicate to audiences beyond the boundaries of each of these two worlds.

-Ji.hlava IDFF’s Inspiration Forum and Display – Association for Research and Collective Practice invite European artists, filmmakers, designers, scientists, researchers, and experts from other fields to join us in looking for imaginative solutions to the structural problems of European society, which is facing challenges posed by changes in the ecological, political, technological, and social landscapes, and propose alternatives to current developments that will contribute to shaping sustainable and collective futures.
+Ji.hlava IDFF’s Inspiration Forum, Kersnikova Institute, Sensorium, and Display – Association for Research and Collective Practice invite European artists, filmmakers, designers, scientists, researchers, and experts from other fields to join us in looking for imaginative solutions to the structural problems of our society, which is facing the challenges posed by changes in the ecological, political, technological, and social landscapes, and propose alternatives to current developments that will contribute to shaping sustainable and collective futures.

 We welcome applicants who are eager to ask fundamental questions about the predominant narratives we exchange about the world and our role in it.
 Similarly, we encourage those who are interested in a transdisciplinary and collaborative approach combining science, technology, and the arts.

-Selected participants will develop both theoretical and technical skills through a set of expert lectures and technical workshops.
-Working in two interdisciplinary groups, the participants will also conduct collaborative research in order to develop concepts for their multimedia art projects.
+Working in interdisciplinary groups, the participants will conduct collaborative research in order to develop concepts for their art projects.
 The final projects will be presented in the Display Gallery and at the Ji.hlava International Documentary Film Festival.

-Over the course of the program, the participants will be guided by and will be able to consult their projects with two Tutors: Zbyněk Baladrán and Lenka Hamošová.
-The expert lectures will be programmed by the Head of Studies Lukáš Likavčan.
+Over the course of the program, participants will be guided by and able to consult their projects with two tutors: Lenka Hámošová and Barbora Kleinhamplová.
+The expert lectures will be programmed by Jurij Krpan.

 Who are we looking for?

-● The IF LAB program will run for seven months (from October 2021 through April 2022) and will be followed up by presentations of the projects in spring/summer and fall of 2022
+- The IF LAB program will run for nine months (from October 2023 through June 2024) and will be followed up by project presentations in the autumn of 2024

-● Lectures and workshops will take place in Prague, Jihlava, and online
+- The lecture programme and workshops will take place in Jihlava, Ljubljana, Bratislava, and online

 Key Dates & Deadlines